SychoAN/SodaScript/README.md

 [Download [.zip archive]](LINK_HERE)

+## WARNING

+While the Soda downloads files from the Internet (ex: Power Plan profiles), Microsoft Defender suspects Soda, stops the script, and deletes the script with the files.
+You must disable Microsoft Defender before you start!

+The most popular & intelligent antiviruses might not suspect Soda, but we recommend you to turn it off to avoid any potential error during the process.

+If you suspect that a script may harm your device, remember that it is open source, and everything it does is clear.

 ## USAGE

 There are many ways to run a PowerShell script, and we will refer to these diffrent ways: